-- ENABLE\OPENCV\CUDA: set to ON to build OpenCV with CUDA support. - ENABLE\OPEN\MP: set to ON to enable OpenMP. - ENABLE\PCL\CUDA: set to ON to build PCL with CUDA support. - Generate the code. - Compile the FW4SPL dependencies using jom in the console: - go to the build directory (e.g. Dev\BinPkgs\Build\Debug or Release) - Use "jom all" to compile all the dependencies - Use "jom name\of\target" to compile only the wanted target
+- Compile the FW4SPL dependencies using jom in the console: - go to the build directory (e.g. Dev\BinPkgs\Build\Debug or Release) - Use "jom all" to compile all the dependencies - Use "jom name\of\target" to compile only the desired target

 '''

-cd Dev\BinPkgs\Build\Debug
+cd Dev\\BinPkgs\\Build\\Debug

 jom all

 '''

-• All the generate library are in the install directory (e.g. DevBinPkgsInstallDebug or Release)
+• All the generated libraries are in the install directory (e.g. Dev/BinPkgs/Install/Debug or Release)

-Note: To prevent any futur problemes with source generation, check if all of the library has been compiled
+Note: To prevent any future problems with source generation, ensure that all the libraries have been compiled